 We will work with parents, the multi-professional NHS workforce and other experts to co-design care and support pathways, examine how this can be delivered and resourced, and to develop principles that define actionability and which conditions to include.
 ‘Actionable’ in this context means there is something we can do about it.

 Enabling research and new treatments for NHS patients

 With parents’ consent, babies’ genomes will be de-identified and added, alongside their health data, to our National Genomic Research Library.
-This will enable vetted academic, clinical, and commercial healthcare researchers to improve understanding of health and disease, develop new diagnostics and treatments, and understand how current therapies can be improved or repurposed.
+This will enable vetted academic, clinical, and life sciences researchers to improve understanding of health and disease, develop new diagnostics and treatments, and understand how current therapies can be improved or repurposed.